 After being dry hopped at the end of fermentation, our Pacific Ale is then drawn straight from the storage tank at the brewery into kegs and bottles.

-Why don’t we filter or pasteurise our Pacific Ale?
+Why don’t we filter our Pacific Ale?

 Filtering beer removes the remaining yeast which causes the beer to look cloudy; unfortunately a lot of the flavour is also removed by the filter.